I moved.

 The United States Post Office took 10 days before deciding to forward my mail.
 (This isn’t counting the lost change of address card I mailed in almost two weeks earlier.)

 We all know someone who has received an autograph response more than a year after sending a letter.
 Some players are known for saving fan mail to answer in the off-season.
 Or, retired players like Barry Zito announced that they had saved fan mail throughout their career to be signed only after they finished playing.
 Therefore, a fan might wait several years for a response.
+Well, the Post office will foward first class mail for only 30 days after you move.

 Instead of imagining all those autographs disappearing ino a black hole, check out the new service the USPS offers.